-- RECTAL ACETAMINOPHEN – if your child has a fever but can’t keep down any medicine, we suggest acetaminophen suppositories.
-Click on it.
+- Rectal Acetaminophen – if your child has a fever but can’t keep down any medicine, we suggest acetaminophen suppositories.

-- ANTI-NAUSEA MEDICATION – there are suppositories that can be prescribed by your doctor for kids two and older that can suppress the vomiting to get your child through the worst of it.
+- Medicine for vomiting child – There are anti-nausea medication suppositories that can be prescribed by your doctor for kids two and older that can suppress the vomiting to get your child through the worst of it.
 These medications should only be used when absolutely needed.
 A commonly used brand is Phenergan.

 - Persistent vomiting – if the vomiting seems like it’s going on forever, you need to assess your child for dehydration.
 If he is only mildly or maybe moderately dehydrated, this generally can wait until morning to contact your doctor.

-- Vomiting comes back – what commonly happens is a child will get better for a day or two, and then begin vomiting again.
+- Vomiting comes back – It is common for kids to get better for a day or two, and then begin throwing up again.
 This is generally okay.
 Assess which stage he seems to be in and treat it accordingly.

 - Fever – it is normal to have even high fevers for several days.
 If your child is throwing up without a fever, it may be a food poisoning or a coughing problem.

-- Blood in vomit – you may see bloody streaks in your child’s vomitus.
-Tiny tears in the throat cause this from the pressure of vomiting.
+- Blood in vomit – you may see bloody streaks in your child’s vomit.
+Tiny tears in the throat cause this from the pressure of throwing up.
 It is generally not dangerous and should pass.
-See below.

-Here are some guidelines on when to call your doctor or go to the ER:
+Here are some guidelines on when to call your doctor or bring your children to the ER:

-- Large amount of blood in vomitus – if the tears in the throat become too large from severe, high pressure vomiting, they can bleed significantly.
+- Large amount of blood in vomit – if the tears in the throat become too large from severe, high-pressure vomiting, they can bleed significantly.
 If you think this is really happening, go to an emergency room promptly.
 This is very rare though, as the tears generally stay very tiny and only bleed slightly.